familyfriendlymikey/blender-vse/README.md

 - Installing and running BPSProxy.

 ## My Current Hotkey Settings
+In order to remap something in blender, you have to delete all conflicts.

+Searching keymap for both input and name.

+- `Animation > Change Frame` -> `Right Click`
+- "Go To Current Frame"
+- "Jump To Strip"
 - Frame by frame movement with `z` and `x`.
 - `Right click` to move playhead around on timeline.
 - `Alt + Mouse Button 4` to soft cut under cursor.